Bathroom color ideas might not be the first element you think of when planning a new scheme, but it should certainly not

 13. Take advantage of the fifth wall

 While there’s nothing wrong with a plain white ceiling, for color lovers it’s a missed opportunity.
-Here, the ceiling – known as the 'fifth wall' – is painted in Little Greene’s Yellow Pink, a warm mustard shade that has a cosying effect on the high ceilings, a great look for bathroom ceiling ideas.
+In this gray bathroom, the ceiling – known as the 'fifth wall' – is painted in Little Greene’s Yellow Pink, a warm mustard shade that has a cosying effect on the high ceilings, a great look for bathroom ceiling ideas.

 Little Greene’s Carmine picks up the pace on the bath, with Farrow & Ball’s Arsenic adding brightness on the shutters.

 ‘These colors verge on clashing but, thanks to the subtler wall and floor tiles, they don’t,’ explains Mandarin Stone’s marketing director Louisa Morgan.

-Using tiles with textured finishes and interesting shapes, such as three-dimensional and honeycomb tiles shown above, they are an excellent way of providing enough depth and character to carry the bright paint colors.
+If you like bathroom tile ideas with textured finishes and interesting shapes, such as the three-dimensional and honeycomb tiles shown above, they are an excellent way of providing enough depth and character to carry bright bathroom paint ideas.